Gardening Robot

 TLDR:

-• Led a team of 5 in rapidly prototyping an autonomous robotic gardening system capable of planting, tending, and harvesting within a 1x1m plot, selecting a 6 DOF design similar to a claw machine
+• Led a team of 5 in designing and manufacturing an autonomous gardening robot prototype to harvest corn within a 1x1m plot, selecting a 6 DOF design similar to a claw machine

-• Created a stepper motor driven rack-and-pinion mechanism for full X-Y-Z movement across the gantry, implemented into a fully mechanized prototype with other members’ servo driven arm joints
+• Created a stepper motor driven rack-and-pinion mechanism for full X-Y-Z movement across the gantry, implemented into a fully mechanized prototype with a 3 DOF arm and claw

 • Programmed control script for 3 stepper motors and 4 servos via Arduino and Raspberry Pi, enabling development of path planning during the development of a higher-fidelity prototype